firmai/awesome-google-colab/README.md

 # Google Colaboratory Notebook Sharing

-A curated list of applied business machine learning (BML) and business data science (BDS) examples and libraries.
-The code in this repository is in Python (primarily using jupyter notebooks) unless otherwise stated.
-The catalogue is inspired by `awesome-machine-learning`.
+A curated list of fully functional click-and-run colab notebooks with code and data.
+The code in this repository is in Python unless otherwise stated.

 <p align="center">
   <img src="https://github.com/firmai/google-colab-notebooks/raw/master/assets/colab.png">
 </p>

-A curated list of applied business machine learning (BML) and business data science (BDS) examples and libraries.
-The code in this repository is in Python (primarily using jupyter notebooks) unless otherwise stated.
-The catalogue is inspired by `awesome-machine-learning`.
+***Caution:*** This is a work in progress, please contribute, especially if you are a subject expert in ML/DS

 ---

-***Caution:*** This is a work in progress, please contribute, especially if you are a subject expert in ML/DS for [Accounting](#accounting), [Customer](#customer), [Employee](#employee), [Legal](#legal), [Management](#management), [Operations](#operations).

-If you want to contribute to this list (please do), send me a pull request or contact me [@dereknow](https://twitter.com/dereknow) or on [linkedin](https://www.linkedin.com/in/snowderek/) and you can also reach me on the website [FirmAI](https://www.firmai.org).
+If you want to contribute to this list (please do), send me a pull request or contact me [@dereknow](https://twitter.com/dereknow) or on [linkedin](https://www.linkedin.com/in/snowderek/).
-Also, a listed repository should be deprecated if:
+Also, a listed notebooks should be fixed or deleted:

-* Repository's owner explicitly say that "this library is not maintained".
-* Not committed for long time (2~3 years).
+* if there is no data or descriptive text.
+* the code throws out errors.

 </br>